guicheffer/can-we-skip-the-dishes/README.md

 ⬆️ explain those later

+## TL;DR

+**ps2**.
 I'm sorry for not completing the test, there were too details I wanted to adjust, that's why I got lost in time.

 BUT!